dib-lab/khmer-protocols/Readme.txt

-Boot up an m1.xlarge machine from Amazon Web Services running Ubuntu 12.04 LTS (ami-59a4a230); this has about 15 GB of RAM, and 2 CPUs, and will be enough to complete the assembly of the Nematostella data set.
+Boot up an m1.xlarge machine from Amazon Web Services running Ubuntu 12.04 LTS (ami-59a4a230); this has about 15 GB of RAM, and 2 CPUs, and will be enough to complete the assembly of the Podar data.

 On the new machine, run the following commands to update the base software and reboot the machine: